 I am continuing the extensive family tree research that my father started.
 I track the tree using Legacy software and am located in Morton, Delaware County, PA.|

 I'm in this to help people find their ancestors and family.
-Having quality photos of the stones and markers for your family to view now and for future generations is important, so I take this seriously.
+Providing quality photos of the stones and markers for your family to view now and for future generations is important to me, so I take this seriously.
 What is the point of taking a photo of a stone or plaque if you cannot easily read an inscription that obscured by overgrowth, leaves, mud, ice or snow, or too small to be readable?
 This is also important to professional organizations, like the Daughters of the American Revolution, that rely on these photos for verification of claims, and they cannot use photos with unreadable inscriptions.
-Taking the time to do them right shows that we respect the families and the people they have memorialized.
+Take the time to do them right and show respect to the families and the people they have memorialized.
 I am preaching here (ranting?) in the hope that my advice will help other volunteer photographers.

 Tips for good photos:

 1. Take the time to clean up whatever is blocking the inscription, but do no physical changes or cleaning that may damage the markers in any way.
 My most used tools are a battery powered weed wacker, a spray bottle of water, paper towels and a whisk broom.
-Also on hand are a pair of grass trimmers, small whisk broom, garden knife, spray bottle of water and a roll of paper towels with me.
-Water can bring out some inscriptions, and combined with paper towels is pretty good for removing bird poop.
-A bottle of hand sanitizer is also advised.
+Also on hand are a pair of grass trimmers, garden knife, bug spray and hand sanitizer.

 3. Get in as close and level as possible to the stones and markers - don't be afraid to kneel so you can easily read the inscriptions.
 Don't make your shots look like they were taken from satellite (we have Google Earth for that).